hakdo/sjefersuper/content/post/devlifecycle.md

 2. Check the source code with a static analyzer (also automated)
 3. Write unit tests covering every security requirement that is based on the threat model

-Ideally you should not allow any known vulnerabilities to go to production, but at least make this the basic rule of enagement:
+Ideally you should not allow any known vulnerabilities to go to production, but at least make this the basic rule of engagement:
 {{<warning>}}
 Do not allow vulnerabilities that are easy to discover and exploit in production.
 {{</warning>}}